The name of the organization shall be the Sport Trails of the Ascutney Basin, hereinafter known as STAB.

 On items requiring approval of the Executive Board, a simple majority of all Board members shall be required.

-The Executive Officers of the Club shall be a President, Webmaster/Communications, Secretary, Treasurer, and an Event Coordinator.
+The Executive Officers of the Club shall be a President, Treasurer, and at least 3 At-Large Members.

 Trail Manager will be appointed by the board.